jaron/sciencegraph/README.md

 * In the web interface, try running a sample Cypher query like `start n=node(*) match n return count(n)` - if everything is working you should see a number that's greater than 1300000
 * Now, build the java project using `mvn package`
 * You can now try using the database to answer a single question chosen at random using `java -cp target/sciencegraph-1.0-jar-with-dependencies.jar com.agentsmith.sciencegraph.App -once`
-* Use the same command without the `-once` parameter to create answers for all the questions, this might take about 5-10 minutes
+* Use the same command without the `-once` parameter to create answers for all the questions in the set, this might take about 5-10 minutes
 * The question answering logic is still a work in progress, so don't be surprised if it produces the wrong answer.
 But like Asimov said, wrong answers can provide the beginnings of great insights.
-Have a look at the console output, and see if you can identify why the system got it wrong.
+You might like to look at the console output, and see if you can identify why the system got it wrong.

 ##### Sample Queries